 Our Name: The Magnificat Choir derives its name from the song of the Blessed Virgin Mary: “Magnificat anima mea Dominum” (“My soul proclaims the greatness of the Lord”).
 With Our Lady, through song, our souls proclaim the Lord’s greatness and our spirits rejoice in our Saving God.
 Mary’s words inspire our mission to serve, worship, and uplift women's voices as we follow her perfect example of a life of praise.

-Who we are: The Magnificat Choir is currently comprised of forty women from various academic and faith backgrounds who primarily serve as music ministers at the Basilica of the Sacred Heart.
+Who we are: The Magnificat Choir is currently comprised of fifty women from various academic and faith backgrounds who primarily serve as music ministers at the Basilica of the Sacred Heart.
 The choir is inclusive, welcoming, and open to all Notre Dame, St. Mary’s, and Holy Cross students who sing in the treble range.
 Information about joining the choir can be found here.

 What we do: Through uplifting and prayerful music, the Magnificat Choir proclaims the glory of God at the 5pm Saturday Vigil Mass at the Basilica of the Sacred Heart, and welcomes visitors to campus at the masses following home football games.
 In addition to serving as music ministers at the Basilica, the choir performs at a variety of concerts and special collaborative events throughout the school year.
 Each year, the choir extends their ministry beyond the Notre Dame campus by sharing their music in domestic and international tours.
 Most recently, the group has traveled to South America and Florida, and is looking forward to their upcoming tour to Ireland in 2021.